percona/k8spsmdb-docs/docs/operator.md

 ### `replsets.primaryPreferTagSelector.region`

-Makes MongoDB instance to be selected as Primary based on specified region
+Ensures the MongoDB instance is selected as Primary based on specified region

 | Value type  | Example    |
 | ----------- | ---------- |